Identity and Status both are same?

 Put a price tag on it.
 Create a small book to address all the questions.
 Create a YouTube video if you have time.
 If there is a specific need, then charge for consultations.

 Knowing when to quit is a skill anybody can develop.
-As far as start-ups are concerned, founders need to know when to give up because time is precious.
-Seth Godin on Giving up vs Quitting One software company I…
+As far as start-ups are concerned, founders need to know when to quit because time is precious.
+Seth Godin on Giving up vs Quitting One software company I used…

 Speak with your product development team and ask them to list out all the they think their customers might use their product for.
 Now sit with your customer service team and ask all the problems their customer reach out…